siladu/simondudley-hylia/src/posts/reading-the-mythical-man-month.md

 > The incompleteness and inconsistencies of our ideas become clear only during implementation

-which both justifies why estimation is hard as well as the need to do some upfront design including writing things down early on in the process to tease out the finer details.
+which both justifies why estimation is hard as well as the need to do some upfront design including writing things down and communicating them early on in the process to tease out the finer details.

 S﻿ince both *The Cathedral & The Bazaar* and the newer chapters of *MM-M* sing the praises of *[Peopleware: Productive Projects and Teams](https://www.goodreads.com/book/show/67825.Peopleware)*, I am continuing my tangent in that direction.